Drug Possession Attorney in St. Louis

 and a $5,000 fine.

-As aforementioned, the penalties typically describe first-time convictions
+The above penalties typically describe first-time convictions and for comparatively

-and for comparatively low amounts of illegal drugs in the suspect’s
+low amounts of illegal drugs in the suspect’s possession.
+Penalties

-possession.
-Penalties will only worsen for subsequent charges or for larger
+will only worsen for subsequent charges or for larger quantities of drugs

-Our St. Louis criminal defense attorneys know that there is always more
+Our St. Louis drug possession attorneys know that there is always more

 than one side to every story and arrest.
 No matter the circumstances of